gamell/markpress/examples/horizontal.md

 This presentation was generated with the following command:

-`$ markpress -i horizontal.md -o html/horizontal.html -a -l horizontal`
+`$ markpress horizontal.md html/horizontal.html -a -l horizontal`